netboxlabs/diode-sdk-python/README.md

 ### Example

-* `target` should be the address of the Diode service, e.g. `localhost:8081`, without the scheme.
+* `target` should be the address of the Diode service, e.g. `grpc://localhost:8081` for insecure connection or `grpcs://example.com` for secure connection.

 ```python
 from netboxlabs.diode.sdk import DiodeClient